rumyanaruseva/jumpcloud_password_hash/Readme.md

-# JumpCloud Hash and Encode a Password String - Rumyana Ruseva
+# JumpCloud Hash and Encode a Password String

 A simple REST http server that listens on a given port.
 Provides the following endpoints: